ej8899/tinyapp/README.md

 ![](image-tinylist.png)
 4) Create new tiny URLS with the "Create" option.
 Simply enter the long URL, and click or tap "submit".
 You'll return to the tiny URLs list (above) and see your new link added to the list!
 ![](image-createfirst.png)
 5) Update and modify tiny URL destinations through a dedicated update page.
+You can also review link analytics on this page.
 ![](image-createtinyurl.png)
 [back to top](#about)
 ----